 Pick 3 (or less) top priorities for the day and try to get these done as early in your workday as possible.

 If you struggle with prioritising, here are 5 powerful frameworks that can help you figure out what’s truly important.

-Productivity can be improved by Scheduling time in your calendar to work on these priorities and treat this calendar entry as an important meeting you wouldn’t miss.
+Schedule time in your calendar to work on these priorities and treat this calendar entry as an important meeting you wouldn’t miss.

 2. Consolidate and batch similar tasks together:

 Working on a set of similar tasks that require similar resources minimises time lost in switching contexts.

 Working on similar tasks or even better, just one single task at any time increases your productivity, focus and creativity, consequently reducing the chances of errors as well.

 In fact, you should even batch your email and social media time so you don’t spend the entire day switching between reacting to email and browsing social media.

 3. Significantly increase your productivity by delegating ruthlessly: